TrIM, Triangular Input Movement Systolic Array for Convolutional Neural Networks: Architecture and Hardware Implementation: The TrIM Architecture

 In order to make the slice agnostic to the ifmap size, the RSRBs is equipped with run-time reconfigurability.
 To achieve this, each RSRB consists of $W_{IM}$ registers, with $W_{IM}$ being the width of the largest ifmaps that typically constitutes the very first CL of a CNN.
 To manage the subsequent fmaps, having $W_I < W_{IM}$, the RSRB is split into multiple Sub-Buffers (SBs), each consisting of $L_{sb}$ registers (with $sb$ iterating over the SBs), as shown in Fig.~\ref{SRB}.
 While the majority of SBs simply forwards data from right to left, few SBs provide the data stored in the latest $K$ registers to a selection logic.
 This consists of a multiplexer, which provides a group of $K$ inputs to feed the $Row_{i-1}$, thus finalizing the triangular movement.
 It is worth underlining that the parameter $L_{sb}$ and the number of SBs feeding the multiplexer can be generic or customized.

 The Adder Tree is supplied by $K$ psums coming from the bottom row of the array for the final accumulation.
-It consists of $\lceil \log_2(K) \rceil$ stages, with the last one followed by an output register.
+Based on the binary-tree architecture, it consists of $\lceil \log_2(K) \rceil$ stages, with the last one followed by an output register.

 To conclude the description of the slice, some observations about the data representation and precision are needed.
 In the current version, the PEs support $B$-bit unsigned integer inputs and $B$-bit signed integer weights.
 As a result, signed integer psums are provided.
 In particular, the psums coming from the bottom row of the array have a bit-width equal to $2 \times B + K$.
 Then, after the adder tree, the current output is a signed integer consisting of $2 \times B + K + \lceil \log_2(K) \rceil$ bits.